 What and how do I recycle?

 We used to try and separate our recyclables at the festival, but it turns out that we (and by that, we mean ‘you’) are not very good at it!
 We always ended up with recycling bins with bits of rubbish, or contaminated with food waste etc. We now take all of our mixed waste to a recycling plant where the litter and recyclable materials are separated and sent in the right direction.
 This is more expensive for us, but it works better.

 Are there day tickets?

-Day tickets will be released in late spring, subject to availability.
+Day tickets will be released in the new year, subject to availability.